 Step 3: Run the analysis to obtain the bending moment given below.

 Let us consider the beam along grid line B.

 |Shear Force Diagram|

-Result from Staad Pro software indicate that the maximum span moment is 463 kNm.
-So with this information at hand, you can provide your reinforcements at ULS depending on the code of practice you are using.
-Note that where applicable, you might need to consider wall loads, self weight, etc, but note that these gravity forces will be likely beneficial, because they will reduce the resultant load on the beam due to earth pressure.
+The result from Staad Pro software indicates that the maximum span moment is 463 kNm.
+With this, you can provide the reinforcements at ULS depending on the code of practice you are using.
+Note that where applicable, you might need to consider wall loads, self-weight, etc, but note that these gravity forces will be likely beneficial because they will reduce the resultant load on the beam due to earth pressure.
 This is just a simple and straightforward approach that would always yield conservative results.

 Thank you for visiting Structville today, and God bless you.